levavaq/void_minded/README.md

 So I had the idea to develop a musical composition chords helper, firstly for me and my band.

 ## Documentation (french)
-On this Google Sheet link you could find all information I wrote during the conception et the development of Void Minded.
+On this Google Sheet link you could find all information I wrote during the conception and the development of Void Minded.
 Besides the code, I tried to make the most complete document I can in which I put some ideas for the application and some technical specifications and style guide.